ZornsLemma/basictool/README.md

 * v0.01:
   * Initial release
 * v0.02:
-  * Fix build error on gcc 10 (thanks to scruss for reporting this!)
+  * Fix build error on gcc 10.
+Thanks to scruss for reporting this.
 * v0.03:
-  * Add --unpack (thanks to Dave Hitchins for the suggestion!)
+  * Add --unpack.
+Thanks to Dave Hitchins for the suggestion.
   * Don't open the output file until we're about to write to it; this will avoid occasionally creating a zero-length output when an error occurs.
 * v0.04:
   * No code changes, but ROMs are now included in the github repository.